prometheus-net/prometheus-net/README.md

 * Number of HTTP requests in progress.
 * Total number of started HTTP requests.
+* Duration of HTTP client requests (from start of request to end of reading response headers).
-* Duration of HTTP requests.
+* Duration of HTTP client responses (from start of request to end of reading response body).

 Example `Startup.cs` modification to enable these metrics: